therobot/infisical-opentofu-post/README.md

 We are done creating our secrets, let's create some infrastructure.

-## Deploying a GCP compute instance with Open Tofu
+## Deploying a GCP compute instance with OpenTofu

-Let's go back to our Open Tofu infra repo.
+Let's go back to our OpenTofu infra repo.

 ```bash
 ls -l